Skip to main content

 You may have seen Groq’s recent demo, with state-of-the-art LLM inference speed.
 But how is it so fast?

-We did a deep dive into Groq’s whitepaper (surprisingly easy to read!) to find out.
+We did a deep dive into Groq’s whitepapers (surprisingly easy to read!) to find out.

 This blog post was adapted from the original Twitter thread, which can be found here.